 Pop-its Bead Necklaces

-Pearl necklaces and mustard seen necklaces were two other popular jewelry options for teens.
+Pearl necklaces and mustard seed necklaces were two other popular jewelry options for teens.
 Pearl necklaces were very grown up and sophisticated.
 Teens usually wore a single strand of small pearls with sweaters or for prom and parties.
 Mustard seed necklaces were round glass pendants with mustard seeds in the center.

 As a sign of courtship girls would wear thier boyfriend’s rings.
 Since the rings were usually too big girls would wrap angora yarn around it.
 Naturally, the yarn had to match angora sweaters and socks.
 Another option was to line the inside with candle wax or wear it on a long chair as a necklace.